-The Frick Collection presents the first exhibition on Pierre Gouthière (1732–1813), the great French bronze chaser and gilder who worked for Louis XV and Louis XVI.
-The exhibition sheds new light on the artist’s production, life, and workshop through the presentation of twenty-one objects from public and private collections.
+The Frick Collection presented the first exhibition on Pierre Gouthière (1732–1813), the great French bronze chaser and gilder who worked for Louis XV and Louis XVI.
+The exhibition shed new light on the artist’s production, life, and workshop through the presentation of twenty-two objects from public and private collections.
 Attributed with certainty to Gouthière, these works include clocks, vases, firedogs, wall lights, and mounts for Chinese porcelain and hardstone vases.
 The exhibition is organized by Charlotte Vignon, Curator of Decorative Arts, The Frick Collection.
 Based on new art historical and technical research, the exhibition and catalogue promise to transform our understanding of one of the greatest artists of eighteenth-century France.

 Pierre Gouthière became a master ciseleur-doreur (chaser-gilder) in 1758, during the reign of Louis XV.
 Little is known of his early years, but by 1765 he was gilding a number of pieces in both bronze and silver for François-Thomas Germain, the sculpteur-orfèvre du roi (sculptor-goldsmith to the king).
 In 1767 Gouthière began to work for the Menus-Plaisirs du Roi, an institution responsible for providing the king’s personal effects as well as organizing his entertainment, thus starting a long career at the service of the French court.
 His works were so admired by Louis XVI and Marie Antoinette that in addition to commissioning objects directly, they also acquired masterpieces at the auction organized in December 1782 after the death of the Duke of Aumont, an avid admirer of Gouthière’s production.
 The exhibition will bring the finest works, which are now in private and public collections in Europe and the United States, to New York for the first time.
 Besides Louis XVI and Marie Antoinette, Gouthière’s clientele included the Count of Artois, the Countess Du Barry, the Duke of Duras, the Duchess of Mazarin, Princess Kinsky, the Marquis of Marigny, and the King of Poland.
 He collaborated with some of the period’s most highly regarded sculptors, including Louis-Simon Boizot.
 Unfortunately, Gouthière’s wasteful expenditures and a series of financial setbacks ― including the huge uncollectable sum owed to him by Madame Du Barry and the death in the early 1780s of two of his most important clients, the Duke of Aumont and Duchess of Mazarin ― forced him to declare bankruptcy in 1787.
 A remarkable blue marble and gilt-bronze table commissioned for the latter ― now a well-known highlight of the Frick’s decorative arts holdings ― inspired this exhibition and fresh study of Gouthière’s oeuvre.